 - COVID-19 is still out there.
-Play it safe. - All businesses can operate if they can do so safely which includes meeting the Ministry of Health requirements for public health and safety. - Involve your workers to identify risks and the best ways to manage them. - Require everyone, workers, contractors and customers, with cold or flulike symptoms to stay away from your premises. - Keep contact-tracing records of anyone who interacts with your business (workers, contractors or customers).
-These records are to be kept for a minimum of 2 months.

-- Keep groups1 of customers one metre apart at all times. - Reduce the number of shared surfaces, and regularly disinfect them. - Wash your hands.
+Play it safe. - All businesses can operate if they can do so safely.
+Alternative ways of working are still encouraged where possible. - Talk with your workers to identify risks and ways to manage them. - Ask everyone, workers, contractors and customers, with cold or flu-like symptoms to stay away from your premises. - Keep groups1 of customers at least 1 metre apart, or 2 metres for retail businesses. - Keep contact tracing records of anyone who will have close interaction for example workers, contractors or customers.
+Retail businesses are not required to keep contact tracing records. - Reduce the number of shared surfaces, and regularly disinfect them. - Wash your hands.
 Wash your hands.
 Wash your hands.